 Secondly, given the experiences of other catching-up economies - we consider the role of foreign investors as very important in the task of restructuring and modernisation of Ukraine's economy.
 However, there are a number of reasons why it might be difficult to attract foreign investors at least over the medium-term: first, there is the 'risk' of continued military conflict that will deter foreign investors.
 In this respect there is a strong case to advocate internationally funded 'risk insurance' schemes which cover some of the risks which international investors and traders will encounter in Ukraine even when a cessation of the most intense phase of the conflict has taken place.
-Then, Ukraine will start its recovery with a lot of destruction of its infrastructure, major damage to the housing stock, and potentially a strong mismatch between regional labour needs and the availability of adequately trained work forces (see Giacomo, Tito, Kudlyak & Zholud, 2022).
+Secondly, the Ukraine will start its recovery with a lot of destruction of its infrastructure, major damages to the housing stock, and potentially a strong mismatch between regional labour needs and the availability of adequately trained work forces (see Giacomo, Tito, Kudlyak and Zholud (2022)).
 Thirdly, there is the issue of those institutional factors which also deterred foreign investment in the past (rule of law, corruption, market structures and political influence skewed towards oligarchs) and these will take time to rectify.
 Lastly, the regions which will need economic reconstruction and modernisation the most will be the regions in (or close to) those regions that were heavily affected by the military conflict, with the most destruction of its infrastructure, most displaced persons and the most risk of continued conflict, hence the least attractive for international investors.
-These regions will have to rely mostly on public investment, public support for training and education, special schemes to incentivise return migration, and they need to be covered most heavily by 'risk insurance' schemes.
+These regions will have to rely mostly on public investment, public supports for training and education, special schemes to incentivise return migration, and they need to be covered most heavily by 'risk insurance' schemes.

-Thirdly, quite a few studies (see Becker et al., 2022; Bogdan, Landesmann & Grieveson, 2022; Kirkegaard, Kleine-Brockhoff, Stokes & Ganster, 2022; World Bank, 2024) have calculated the necessary funds for the economic reconstruction of the Ukraine which will be very high: the estimates range from 400 bn - 1 tn USD over about a ten-year period.
+Thirdly, quite a few studies (see Becker et al. (2022); Bogdan, Landesmann and Grieveson (2022); Kirkegaard, Kleine-Brockhoff, Stokes and Ganster (2022); World Bank (2024)) have calculated the necessary funds for the economic reconstruction of the Ukraine which will be very high: the estimates range from 400 bn - 1 tn USD over about a ten-years-period.
 The finance of these funds is far from clear at this stage, as the international community (US, EU, G7) is mostly concerned with still covering the most urgent budgetary needs to support current vital social and administrative services apart from military needs.
-However, major pieces of analysis have already discussed detailed sectoral plans as well as priority areas of economic restructuring of Ukraine (see Gorodnichenko, Sologoub & Weder, 2022; Bogdan & Jovanivič, 2023).
+However, major pieces of analysis have already discussed detailed sectoral plans as well as priority areas of economic restructuring of the Ukraine (see Gorodnichenko, Sologoub and Weder (2022); Bogdan and Jovanivic (2023)).
 There are also suggestions regarding the institutional set-up of such a reconstruction effort and how to deal with coordination of the multiplicity of donor countries and institutions.
-It is fair to say that we are still far away from having a clear idea where the finance for the massive funding needs will come from and how problems of coordination, but also Ukrainian 'ownership' of such programs will proceed given institutional deficiencies in the country which might still persist after the war (there are institutional initiatives in this direction as well sets of detailed proposals (see e.g., Commission, 2022).
+It is fair to say that we are still far away from having a clear idea where the finance for the massive funding needs will come from and how problems of coordination, but also Ukrainian 'ownership' of such programs will proceed given institutional deficiencies in the country which might still persist after the war (there are institutional initiatives in this direction as well sets of detailed proposals; see e.g., Commission, 2022).